Things You'll Need

 Apply the adhesive from the vinyl repair kit to the perimeter of the vinyl piece, centering and smoothing it in place on the inflatable over the damaged section.
 Allow it to set up for as long as recommended by the kit manufacturer, as this may vary by brand.

 Repair tears within nylon material using a needle and thread.
 Cut a piece of thread three times longer than the length of the tear in the nylon.

 Thread the needle and tie the ends of the thread together in a knot to create a loop.

 Pinch the area on either side of the nylon tear together, then stitch through both sides of the tear at one end of the damage.
-Pull the thread until the knot reaches the nylon, then loop your hand back over to near where you began, pushing the needle through the nylon half an inch or so away from the first stitch, going through the nylon on both sides of the hole once again.
+Pull the thread until the knot reaches the nylon, then loop your hand back over near where you began, pushing the needle through the nylon half an inch or so away from the first stitch, going through the nylon on both sides of the hole once again.

-Continue looping over the pinched nylon, stitching it until the entire damaged area is stitched closed.
+Continue looping over the pinched nylon, stitching it until the entire damaged area is closed.
 Tie a knot in the thread near the end of the repair and cut away the excess thread.